Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Discussion

 Besides the 11 plots in the test set, the FOR-Instance data includes another 15 plots also collected in Norway, which we refer to as NIBIO2.
 The data from NIBIO2 have not been included in the test set for two reasons.
 First, NIBIO2 does not have reference measurements of DBH.
 Second, in this area the reference data exhibits evident confusion between the low vegetation class and understory trees: many small trees are not annotated in the reference, which would introduce a bias in the quantitative results.
 We therefore separately evaluate on NIBIO2, using 1/3 of the maximum tree height as the threshold to separate dominant from understory trees, as described in Section~\ref{Sec:MetricsForConsideringSmallerTrees}.
 Table~\ref{tab:dominantTrees} and Figure~\ref{fig:dominant_trees} present the corresponding results for NIBIO2.

 As shown in Table~\ref{tab:dominantTrees}, the performance metric are much lower across all trees than when measured only across the dominant trees (72.8$\%$ vs.\ 82.9$\%$ in F-score).
 When measured only across understory trees, the F-score drops to 39.3$\%$, showing their substantial impact on the aggregate metrics.
 As can be seen in Figure~\ref{fig:dominant_trees}, the gap results from trees that are (correctly) identified by the network, but not annotated in the reference, resulting in commission errors that are, in fact, due to limitations of the reference data.
 In the last two columns of Figure~\ref{fig:dominant_trees}, understory trees that are present in the reference but missed by the segmentation network are circled in red, whereas those found by the network but missing in the reference are circled in black.
 It is clear that the latter are plausible tree detections that should not be penalised.
+This discrepancy highlights the need for more complete ground truth annotations, especially for understory trees, to properly assess tree segmentation.

+Our method treats dominant and understory trees in a unified manner, in principle ensuring equal effectiveness for both.
+Still, understory trees may exhibit lower point density and suffer from missing data caused by severe occlusions, due to the nature of airborne sensor data acquisition.
+Consequently, their segmentation is usually less accurate compared to canopy-level trees~\citep{Dong2020Multilayered,Jarron2020Detection,Wang2023Automatic}.
+We are unable to quantify the difference in segmentation performance between dominant and understory trees for our pipeline, because of the lack of precise ground truth annotations in the dataset.
+This uncertainty again emphasizes the need for more complete and accurate ground truth.
+Reference datasets with carefully annotated understory trees will be a indispensable to overcome the current limitations and unlock the full potential of segmentation algorithms for forestry.